County Court Bailiff Warrant of Possession – Quick Summary

 In these situations, speak to Citizens Advice for guidance.

-Can I avoid eviction?
+Can I avoid being evicted?

 If you have debts and are being evicted because you couldn’t pay for your rent, you may be able to benefit from a debt solution or other rent arrears assistance.